NREL/resstock/measures/ResStockArguments/README.md

 **window_natvent_availability**

 For operable windows, the number of days/week that windows can be opened by occupants for natural ventilation.
-If not provided, the OS-HPXML default (see [HPXML Windows](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-windows)) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-windows'>HPXML Windows</a>) is used.

 - **Name:** ``window_natvent_availability``
 - **Type:** ``String``